qu8n/dotfiles/.macos/README.md

 `brew` installs the latest version of CleanShot X, which isn't covered by my license key.
 Follow these steps to downgrade to the version that is covered:

-1. Uninstall the cleanshot brew cask
+Uninstall the cleanshot brew cask:

 ```zsh
 brew uninstall --zap cleanshot

 ```

-2. Install the old version
+Install the old version:

 ```zsh
 brew install --HEAD -s ~/.homebrew/archived-versions/cleanshot.rb